 Small and medium-sized enterprises (SMEs) have a range of opportunities ranging from engineering to commercial and managerial roles within sales, finance and IT.

 As well as developing specialist knowledge in areas including aerodynamics, stress engineering, materials and structures, and sustainable aircraft design, an aerospace degree allows you to obtain a range of skills including the ability to:

 - manage the design process and evaluate outcomes;

 - develop economically viable, ethically sound and sustainable solutions;

-- be numerate, computer literate and capable of attention to detail;
+- work accurately and with attention to detail;

 - meet changing customer needs.

 You can complete an MEng, which involves an integrated additional year of study, or undertake a separate Masters qualification after BEng level in a specialist subject field.
 Research through an MRes, MPhil or PhD is also possible.